T0mLam/t0mlam.github.io/_posts/2024-08-22-my-first-ml-project.md

 # Something Extra ✨

-I actually wrapped up my project and finished creating the app for digit recognition on 6/8/2024, during my trip to Italy from 4/8 to 10/8 🇮🇹.
+I wrapped up my project and finished creating the app for digit recognition on 6/8/2024, during my trip to Italy from 4/8 to 10/8 🏖️🇮🇹.
 So I might as well show some of the picture I took in Rome during the vacation.
 Thank you for reading to the end of this blog. ❤️

 {% include gallery %}